lmtoy/lmtoy_2021-S1-MX-14/README.md

 ## OBSNUM

 First night beams 14,15 really bad.
 8 maps taken.
+Not till 99561 did those two come back. beam 0 always bad - beam 5 sometimes a bit (check, we included it) - beam 2 or 6 might have the birdy, but it's in the line region and doesn't affect baselining

 More detailed descriptions are in the file **mk_runs**.